 In the example below, take a look at the US dollar/Swiss franc currency pair.
 You can see that the market had been rallying during the months of January, February, and March of 2017.
 As soon as the market broke down below the uptrend line of the rising wedge, it was relatively quick to reach towards the target of the bottom of the pattern itself.
 The stop loss that would have been placed above the top of the rising wedge was never even remotely threatened, and you can see we not only hit the target, but bounced back towards the break down again, and then hit the target two more times during the spring and early summer.

 Wedges can be bullish as well

-Like almost all chart patterns, there is the opposite as well.
-In that case, you are talking about the “falling wedge.”
+Like almost all chart patterns, there is the opposite of the rising wedge as well.
+In this case, you are talking about the “falling wedge.”
 As you can see on the chart below, the US dollar had been falling against the Canadian dollar quite sharply, and then drifted a bit lower.
-Notice that the trajectory of the lows weren’t as strong as previous, and then of course the highs were becoming as aggressive as well.
+Notice that the trajectory of the lows was not as strong as before, and then of course the highs were becoming as aggressive as well.

 Yet another way to trade charts